dof-dss/nicsdru_unity/README.md

 should have a config/install directory.

-6. Move the migrations that you exported from the config/<sitenam> directory into the config/install directory of your new module using commands like this: mv migrate_plus.migration.* ../../../web/sites/odscni/modules/custom/odscni_migrations/config/install mv migrate_plus.migration_group.migrate_*.yml ../../../web/sites/odscni/modules/custom/odscni_migrations/config/install
+6. Move the migrations that you exported from the config/<sitenam> directory into the config/install directory of your new module using a command like this: mv migrate_plus.migration* ../../../web/sites/odscni/modules/custom/odscni_migrations/config/install

 7. The migrations should now be controlled from your custom module.
-(You will need to remove some of the migrations like 'field_instance' and 'content_types' as these only need to be run once).
+(You will need to remove some of the migrations like 'field_instance' and 'node_type' as these only need to be run once).

 ## Re-running migrations